Bond Questions

 If passed, when will these taxes take effect?

-If the bond passes in May 2025 property and income tax bill collection will be January 2026.
+If the bond passes in May 2025 property and income tax collection will be January 2026.

 What will the money be used for?